 The safe bet on this front is to keep it in the “family.”
 If you are a PWD, then anything you find funny will likely tickle the funny bone of one of your diabetes brothers or sisters.
 Johnson says he particularly appreciates diabetes humor gifts when they come from “my diabetes homies.”

 One caveat: It seems that about half of the diabetes humor items use the now out-of-fashion hot button word “diabetic.”
-If the gift givee is a fan of the term Person with Diabetes—not a diabetic — then the best-intended gift may backfire.
+If the gift giver is more a fan of the term PWD — rather than diabetic — then the best-intended gift may backfire.

 Dunlap is on the same page, saying to remember that, “Kids are kids.
 The holidays are BIG for them and diabetes probably isn’t their focus.
 Why bring it in?”

 Johnson flatly says, “I think diabetes-related stuff should be off the table for kiddos.”

 We wondered if there was any empirical research on the subject, so we reached out to Dr. Bill Polonsky of the Behavioral Diabetes Institute in San Diego.
 He wasn’t aware of any hard data, but offered the following simple advice from his own life: “When I was a little kid I was always seen as the smart one in the family, and so for birthdays and holidays, I always received dumb crap like dictionaries and encyclopedias as gifts.
 That was so disappointing.
 I just wanted toys like everyone else.”